Connect with others who understand.

 4. Advances in Genetic Testing Support Earlier Diagnosis

-Genetic testing for DMD examines DNA in your child’s cells to look for dystrophin gene mutations that point to DMD.
+Genetic testing for DMD examines DNA in cells to look for dystrophin gene mutations that point to DMD.
 This usually involves a blood test.
 If the mutation is found, it can confirm a DMD diagnosis.

 According to the Muscular Dystrophy Association, females who have a relative with DMD can undergo genetic testing to find out if they’re carriers, meaning one of their two X chromosomes has the dystrophin mutation.
 Although carriers may not have DMD themselves, they can pass the mutation to their children.
-In rare cases, women and girls who are carriers may develop DMD symptoms such as muscle weakness or heart problems, which might not show up until adulthood.

 5. Genetic Counseling Can Help Your Family Make Decisions

 Genetic counseling often goes hand in hand with genetic testing.
-A genetic counselor can help you decide which genetic tests to get for DMD.
+A genetic counselor can help you decide which tests to get for DMD.
 They can also interpret the results so your family can make informed decisions.
-Genetic counseling can help you:

 • Learn more about DMD and how it’s inherited